rchaucha/UE-Portals/README.md

 ## Installation guide
 1. Copy the repo into the "Plugins" folder of your project
-2. In project settings under "Project / Maps & Modes",change "Default Gamemode" to "PortalGameModeImpl"
-3. Under "Engine / Rendering / Lighting", enable "Support global clip plane for planar reflections"
+2. In project settings under "Engine / Rendering / Lighting", enable "Support global clip plane for planar reflections"
+3. Restart UE, and accept to build the plugin when UE asks you
+4. Under "Project / Maps & Modes",change "Default Gamemode" to "PortalGameModeImpl"

 A demo map is available in the content folder.